Alex Call Player Props: Nationals vs. Rockies

 Rockies Pitching Rankings

-- The Rockies pitching staff is last in the league with a collective 7.4 strikeouts per nine innings.
+- The Rockies pitching staff ranks last in the league with a collective 7.4 strikeouts per nine innings.

-- In his last time out on Wednesday against the Houston Astros, the left-hander tossed six innings, allowing four earned runs while surrendering eight hits.
+- In his last appearance on Friday, the righty threw five scoreless innings against the Miami Marlins while surrendering three hits.

 © 2023 Data Skrive.
 All rights reserved.